-From the table above, it can be noted that overpaying your monthly instalments consistently throughout tenure will save you RM30,729 in total.
+The table above shows that overpaying your monthly instalments consistently throughout tenure will save you RM30,729 in total.

-Let’s now look at the two different inflationary scenarios to get a picture of how much value you actually stand to save from repaying earlier.
-All calculations are based on the discounted cash flow of the mortgage amortization.
+Let’s now look at the two different inflationary scenarios to get a picture of how much value you could actually save from repaying earlier.
+All calculations are based on the discounted cash flow of the mortgage repayment.

 * Discounted cash flow payment = Payment/ (1+ (inflation rate)) number of months

 We found out that if average inflation rate in Malaysia is at 4% throughout tenure:

 The amount saved after taking inflation into account = Only RM157 in today’s Ringgit

 This is the value of the amount saved based on present day value.

 However, if the average inflation rate in Malaysia is at 5% throughout tenure:

 You actually don’t save any money but end up ‘losing’ money in a sense.

 The total amount LOST after taking inflation into account = RM 2,786 in today’s Ringgit